 The temperatures in autumn can change substantially between night and day.
 Pack a colorful sweater and a light jacket to combat the chill.
 For shoes, think waterproof ankle boots, durable ballet pumps, and a pair of sneakers.

 La Carmina says: It’s cold, especially for someone like me who grew up on the mild West Coast.
 You can expect snow and wind, but not to the extent that the streets pile up and subways close down.

 Tokyo Packing List

-The winter months last from December up until February, the temperatures are cool around 5 – 10ᵒC, snow is scarce but can happen – this can cause delays and affect the subway.
-Winters in Tokyo in characterised by chilly and grey days, the wind can be freezing cold, days are relatively short with sunset around 5.00pm.
+The winter months last from December up until February.
+The temperatures are cool, around 5 – 10ᵒC, and while snow is scarce, it can happen, which can cause delays and affect the subway.
+Winters in Tokyo in characterized by chilly and grey days.
+The wind can be freezing cold and days are relatively short with sunset around 5:00pm.

-Opt for faux fur lined fleeces and winter style coats (try for ones with a hood in case your surprised by a cheeky rain shower), jeans, thick leggings and fitted trousers to keep your legs cosy, add a mix of long/mid sleeved t’s, blouses and tunics to complete your look.
+For your winter packing list for Tokyo, stick to fabrics such as wool, fleece, and polyester that can retain warm air and keep moisture out, helping you stay toasty.
+Opt for faux fur-lined fleeces and winter style coats (try for ones with a hood in case you’re surprised by a cheeky rain shower), jeans, thick leggings, and fitted trousers to keep your legs cozy.
+Add a mix of long-sleeve tees, blouses and tunics to complete your look.

-Shoe wise pack a pair of thick waterproof boots, preferable with fleece lining; these are an essential in the winter month, especially if you get caught in an occasional snow shower, a pair of cute lace up brogues can work well too.
+As for shoes, pack a pair of thick waterproof boots, preferable with fleece lining.
+These are an essential in the winter months, especially if you get caught in an occasional snow shower.

-Add to your packing wardrobe with snug accessories; include leather gloves, a colorful scarf and a woollen hat, Japanese accessories are cute and chic – think ear muffs shaped like hearts, pink Lolita coats with bow and faux fur trimmings and animal print gloves.
-La Carmina recommends Uniqlo’s HeatTech collection – it’s both fashion forward and functional.
+And don’t forget accessories.
+Include leather gloves, a colorful scarf and a wool hat, Japanese accessories are cute and chic – think ear muffs shaped like hearts, pink Lolita coats with bow and faux fur trimmings and animal print gloves.

 Tokyo Travel Tips